jessBlok/startwordpress_theme/README.md

-This is a custom theme for Social Science Wors gUG, a nonprofit working in Potsdam, Germany.
+This is a custom theme for Social Science Works gUG, a nonprofit working in Potsdam, Germany.

 Features: